 During development, what is important is how fast you can iterate changes, and the ability to debug the changes.
 The size of the image is not as important as the ability to make changes to your code and see the changes quickly.
-Some tools and "build-agent containers", use the development .NET Core image (microsoft/dotnet:2.2-sdk) during development and build proces.
+Some tools and "build-agent containers", use the development .NET Core image (mcr.microsoft.com/dotnet/core/sdk:2.2) during development and build process.
 When building inside a Docker container, the important aspects are the elements that are needed in order to compile your app.
 This includes the compiler and any other .NET dependencies.